konnosif/Wochenende/README.md

 4. Edit the configuration section of `run_Wochenende.py` to set the paths to the tools and reference sequences.
 5. Activate the conda environment before running the pipeline.
 `source activate wochenende`
+6. Make sure that you are using higher or equal versions to: matplotlib==3.1.2 , numpy==1.17.4 , pandas==0.25.3
+   Simple way to check this on command line: " pip freeze "

 ## List of Tools used or optional in the pipeline